 - An examination of the age of the apartment stock and the implications for apartment rehab activity

 - An exploration of the consumer need and business viability of “elder leases,” longer-term leases geared toward older and/or retired households

 The NMHC Research Foundation funds unique and original research on a wide range of topics, including issues related to development and redevelopment activity, affordable and workforce housing, demographics, tax policy, regulatory environment and zoning and land use, among others.

 Topics of interest

-The NMHC Research Foundation would like to thank those companies that have made early funding commitments.
-Those companies are:
+The NMHC Research Foundation would like to thank those companies and individuals that have made funding commitments.

 RealPage, Weidner Apartment Homes, Marcus & Millichap, Clyde & Rena Holland and:

 Bridge Investment Group

 Camden Property Trust